shr0x/ragemp-rp-gamemode/docs/installing.md

 # Getting Started with the Frontend

 The `frontend` directory in the `ragemp-rp-gamemode` repository contains the client-side code responsible for the user interface and interactions within the game.
-This frontend is built using modern web technologies, including React with TypeScript, and is bundled using Webpack.
+This frontend is built using modern web technologies, including React with TypeScript, and is bundled using vite.

 ## Prerequisites